Yeom Hye-ran: Early life

 Yeom was born on October 30, 1976, in Yeosu, South Korea.
-She comes from a family of farmers including her mother, who sold rice at the local market.
+She comes from a family of farmers, and her mother sold rice at the local market.

-Yeom's original goal was to be a Korean teacher.
-To this end she enrolled in the Department of Korean Literature of Seoul Women's University, where she discovered her love of acting as member of college theater club.
+Yeom originally intended to become a Korean teacher.
+To pursue this goal, she enrolled in the Department of Korean Literature at Seoul Women's University.
+It was while attending the university and participating as a member of the college theater club that she discovered her passion for acting.

 Career

-Debut and early career
+Beginning as Yeonwoo Theater Company member (1999–2003)

-By chance, Yeom saw flyers recruiting members to the Yeonwoo Theater Company (Yeonwoo Mudae).
+By chance, Yeom came across flyers seeking new members for the Yeonwoo Theater Company.
 (Note: Yeonwoo Stage, which means 'playing friend', started as a small group on February 5, 1977, and is Korea's representative theater company that has led the revitalization of creative plays in the Korean theater world.
 From the days of Sinchon to the present in Hyehwa-dong, Yeonwoo Stage has been working hard to realize the complete stage of novel creative works.)
-In 1999, she auditioned and was accepted as a member.
-The following year, Yeom debuted as an actress with the play "Teacher Choi" (최선생).
+In 1999, she successfully auditioned and was accepted as a member.
+The following year, Yeom debuted as an actress with the play Teacher Choi.

-She made her screen debut in Bong Joon-ho's film Memories of Murder, which was released in 2003.
-It was through Yeom's portrayal of So-hyeon's mother in Yeonwoo's play This Lee (이 爾) that Director Bong recognized her talent and invited her to audition for his film.
+Yeom made her screen debut in Bong Joon-ho's film Memories of Murder (2003) with small role.
+Bong first recognized Yeom's talent through her portrayal of So-hyeon's mother in the Yeonwoo play This Lee, which led to an invitation to audition for the film.

-In 2003, Yeom took part in a play produced by the theater company Iwa-sam, written and directed by Jang Woo-jae.
-The play, titled The Charyeoksa and the Accordion, depicts the story of an accordionist who travels the country, looking for his runaway wife, his good friend Cha Charyeoksa, a third-rate theater actor Yang Yang-sook, and a naive young virgin named Sunny.
+Also in 2003, Yeom took part in the play The Charyeoksa and the Accordion, produced by the theater company Iwa-sam, and written and directed by Jang Woo-jae.
+The play tells the story of an accordionist searching for his runaway wife, alongside his friend Cha Charyeoksa, a third-rate theater actor Yang Yang-sook, and a naive young virgin named Sunny.
 Yeom's performance as Sunny was praised as chilling.

-It is a play called Charyeoksa and Accordion.
-I played the character 'Sunny' in the play, and it is an innocent and pure character.
-To the point of being stupid to other people.
-It resembles my favorite movie, 'Gelsomina from The Road'.
-I thought deeply about my sincerity while doing the piece.

-— Yeom Hye-ran about her most sincere work, 2019 Marie Claire Interview.
+Discussing the performance in a 2019 interview, Yeom said The Charyeoksa and the Accordion was her most sincere work, adding that Sunny resembles the character Gelsomina from her favorite film, La Strada.

-The play was selected as 2003 Culture and Arts Promotion Agency New Artist Support and had an encore performance in 2004 thanks to the audience's response.
-Yeom reprised her role Sunny in the encore performance.
-In December 2004, Yeom won Popular Actress Award from 1st Beautiful Play Award voted by theater netizen for her performance as Sunny.
+The play was selected for the 2003 Culture and Arts Promotion Agency New Artist Support and had an encore performance in 2004 due to positive audience response, with Yeom reprising her role as Sunny.
+In December 2004, she won the Popular Actress Award from the 1st Beautiful Play Award, voted by theater netizens, for her performance as Sunny.